EQUITIESLAB

 Don’t invest in the uninvestable

-Microcaps, unloved and underanalyzed, can be a great place to invest.
+Microcaps, unloved and under-analyzed, can be a great place to invest.
 That said, microcaps and other low volume stocks tend to be almost impossible to enter or exit.

 We also include user-configurable trading cost calculators if you wish for your students to dip their toes in those waters.
-Since the universe filter is configurable, you can loosen or tighten it as desired.
+Since the universe filter is configurable, you can loosen or tighten as desired.

-The perils of adjusted Close
+The perils of adjusted close

 Using the standard deviation of Close in your formula seems safe, doesn’t it?
 Well, it’s not that simple…

 Consider the chart above where the green screener line seems to compete well with the brown S&P 500 line.
 This strategy supposedly wins by taking the lowest quartile of standard deviation of Close.
-The red “reality” line is the much smoother, albeit much less encouraging line you get when using Raw Close instead.
+The red “reality” line is the much smoother, albeit much sadder line you get when using Raw Close instead.

 Equities Lab will warn you every time your strategy uses adjusted fields in an unsafe way and provides a plethora of properties, such as RawClose and RawOpen, to avoid such pitfalls.

-Powerful Portfolio Handling
+Powerful Portfolio handling

 Configurable trading costs

-In real life, trading costs vary per stock and per time, and can critically depend upon the details of your brokerage.
+In real life, trading costs vary per stock and time, and can critically depend upon the details of your brokerage.

 We model trading costs as slippage, which can be configured with a formula that can refer to any attribute of the security being traded.
 Set Market Cap cutoffs (as the Kini Trading Costs do), use average trading volume, or a composite based on your own specific needs.

-Rebalance whenever
+Rebalance anytime

-This piece of seasonal insanity takes a perfectly ordinary composite of a Beneish/Piotroski/ Momentum strategy and overlays it with a seasonal refusal-to-hold during the summer months and certain bad holidays.
+This piece of seasonal insanity takes a perfectly ordinary composite of a Beneish/Piotroski/Momentum strategy and overlays it with a seasonal refusal to hold during the summer months and certain bad holidays.

 The really interesting thing here is that the screen rebalances every time we go from a vacation state to a non-vacation state.
 This happens several times a year, at irregular intervals.
 The red reality line is merely the screen itself outperforming the market.